Pheropsophus aequinoctialis

-Pheropsophus aequinoctialis is a species of ground beetle from Central and South America that feeds as larvae on the eggs of mole crickets but as an adult is a generalist feeder.
+Pheropsophus aequinoctialis is a species of ground beetle from Yucatán and Central and South America that feeds as larvae on the eggs of mole crickets but as an adult is a generalist feeder.

 Distribution

 Pheropsophus aequinoctialis is the most widespread species in the genus Pheropsophus, with a distribution that stretches from Yucatán (Mexico) in the north to Peru, Bolivia, Uruguay and Catamarca and Jujuy provinces in Argentina in the south.

 Description

 As well as being the most widespread, P. aequinoctialis is also the most variable species in the genus.
-It has a similar colour pattern to the beetles Phaeoxantha aequinoctialis, P. klugii and Trichognathus marginipennis, and all these species probably form a Müllerian mimicry complex.
+It has a similar colour pattern to the beetles Phaeoxantha bifasciata, P. klugii and Trichognathus marginipennis, and all these species probably form a Müllerian mimicry complex.

 Ecology

 Pheropsophus aequinoctialis adults are nocturnal, often hiding in groups during the day under stones, logs or clumps of grass, but emerging in the night to run along sandy trails or riverine beaches.
 In common with other members of the tribe Brachinini, they display a crepitating behaviour, and produce quinones.

 Adults of P. aequinoctialis sometimes feed on plant matter, such as the fruit of the palm Astrocaryum, but are generally predators, especially of adult mole crickets of the genus Scapteriscus.
 P. aequinoctialis has therefore been considered as a potential biological control agent to control Scapteriscus species.
 Three species of Scapteriscus (S. abbreviatus, S. borellii & S. vicinus) are adventive species in Florida, having arrived around 1900 from South America.
 The mole crickets' burrowing and the feeding by their adults and nymphs larvae cause significant damage to several grass species, including Paspalum notatum, Cynodon dactylon, Eremochloa ophiuroides, Stenotaphrum secundatum, Zoysia spp. and Hemarthria altissima.